 The National Oceanic and Atmospheric Administration (NOAA), National Geophysical Data Center (NGDC) have generated digital elevation models (DEM) as input for studies focusing on hazard assessment of catastrophes like tsunamis and hurricanes at a number of U. S. coastal areas.
-The Atlantic City NGDC DEM covers the southern portion of the State of New Jersey (Taylor et al., 2009, Tehranirad et al., 2015).
-The northern half of the New Jersey, however, is not covered in this DEM.
-Therefore, a DEM for the northern half of the state was extracted from FEMA region II surge study DEM (FEMA, 2014).
-This DEM covers several populated coastal communities including Seaside Heights, Spring Lake, and Perth Amboy.
+The New York City metropolitan area is not covered in the DEMs provided by NOAA for tsunami hazard analysis.
+Thus, a DEM was extracted from FEMA region II surge study DEM (FEMA, 2014) for the area around the New York City.
+This DEM covers several populated coastal communities including Seagate, Manhattan, and several locations in Long Island.
 Bathymetric data was extracted from the DEM used for the FEMA Region II storm surge modeling study.
 This data covered the water around New York City, along the Hudson River, and throughout the Long Island Sound and waters south of Long Island along New Jersey.
 The bathyemtric data was then combined with numerous land-based, lidar-derived topographic datasets on the coasts of New York, New Jersey, and a small area of Connecticut.
 The final topographic-bathymetric DEM mosaic covers several populated coastal communities including Seagate, Manhattan, and several locations in Long Island.
 Figure 1 shows the coverage area of the final DEM mosaic.
 The bathymetric and topographic data is provided in latitude/longitude coordinates with 1/3 arc-second resolution.
 The DEM vertical datum is mean high water (MHW), and vertical elevations are in meters.
 More information about the bathymetry data is given in Section 3.2.